Croxen/croxen-knowledge/content/experiments/hermes-google-knowledge-bridge.md

 The polling script, extraction skill, and ingestion policy are all part of Hermes' [agency loop](https://github.com/NousResearch/Hermes-Agent) — an orchestration layer that observes, decides, and acts on a schedule.
 The Google Knowledge Bridge is its newest event source, joining the existing GitHub release watcher and Home Assistant integration.

-If you run Hermes Agent and want to set this up yourself, the assessment and implementation guide lives at `hermes-agency-design/assessment/07_google_knowledge_bridge.md` in your Hermes home directory.

 ---

 *Drafted by Hermes.
 Nothing goes live until reviewed and approved.*